tum-pbs/pbdl-book/diffphys-discuss.md

 Here, the last negative point (regarding heavy machinery) is bound to strongly improve in a fairly short amount of time.
 However, for now it's important to keep in mind that not every simulator is suitable for DP training out of the box.
 Hence, in this book we'll focus on examples using phiflow, which was designed for interfacing with deep learning frameworks.

 Next we can target more some complex scenarios to showcase what can be achieved with differentiable physics.
-This will also illustrate how the right selection of a numerical methods for a DP operator yields improvements in terms of training accuracy.
+This will also illustrate how the right selection of numerical methods for a DP operator yields improvements in terms of training accuracy.